semantic-flow/sflo/documentation/concept.namespace.md

 ## Publishing Base

-The site’s base URL is determined by the publishing platform (e.g., GitHub Pages).
+The site’s base URL is determined by the publishing platform (e.g., GitHub Pages or self-hosting with [[product.sflo-host]]).
 See [[concept.namespace.base]] for user/org vs project page mappings and guidance on avoiding hardcoded bases.